40 Years of Experience

 Bankruptcy

-The two main types of bankruptcy are chapter 7 and chapter 13.
+The two main types of bankruptcy are Chapter 7 and Chapter 13.
 Chapter 7 is meant for debtors in dire straits and strips away any unsecured debts, like credit card debt and medical debt.
 Chapter 13 is meant for individuals who make a regular income and can pay a portion of the debt within a repayment plan.

 Impact of Bankruptcy on ERISA Litigation

-Pension and Benefit Plans
+Pension and Benefit ERISA Plans

-Glass Retirement Jar With Cash - ERISA Expert Witness and ERISA Litigation GraphicA 412(i) Pension plan is a defined benefit plan meant for small businesses.
 It has some similarities to a 401(k), but it can only be funded through annuities and life insurance.
 Since the required annual premiums can be higher, generally smaller, profitable businesses should consider this plan.
-If a company has consistent profits, a 412(i)pension plan could be a good fit as these retirement benefits are guaranteed like all annuity payments.
+If a company has consistent profits, unlike 401(k), a 412(i)pension plan could be a good fit as these retirement benefits are guaranteed like all annuity payments.

 ERISA Litigation and 412(i) Pension Plan